unbanksytv/artblocks-engine-react/README.md

-# Art Blocks Engine (React Template)
+# Art Blocks Engine
 [![GitPOAPs](https://public-api.gitpoap.io/v1/repo/ArtBlocks/artblocks-engine-react/badge)](https://www.gitpoap.io/gh/ArtBlocks/artblocks-engine-react)

-This project is meant to be used as a template to build Art Blocks Engine web apps.
-It contains all pages and views necessary for users to browse projects, tokens and be able to purchase mints.
-This repository serves as a prototype or template.
+This project is meant to be used as an Art Blocks Engine web app.

+Ikigai Labs XYZ may soon launch a Dutch auction format.
+The sale will inaugurate the launch of an auction house’s Gen Art Program powered by Art Blocks’ Art Blocks Engine — the company’s generative art solutions platform that provides technical infrastructure support for brands looking to expand their generative minting capabilities.

+The sale will be conducted entirely on-chain via Ikigai Labs.
+It will feature an exclusive series of 99 unique artworks that build LTL's early forays into algorithmic art.
+The integration of the Art Blocks Engine is a new avenue for generative artists to bring primary market works to sale.
+The Gen Art Program will highlight artists.
+Ikigai Labs will explore Dutch auctions.
+This method, which has been used by Art Blocks since its inception in 2021, starts at a fixed initial price and decreases at set increments until the first bid is placed.
+The ceiling price is set at x ETH.
+The format is perfect for price discovery.
+Several Web3 platforms have experimented with the Dutch auction format.
+Most recently, the NFT marketplace Foundation announced a dynamic pricing feature for NFTs that utilizes the method to better reflect market sentiment and remove the guesswork when it comes to an artist pricing their pieces.

-It assumes your core contracts are either `GenArt721CoreV2` or `GenArt721CoreV3`, and supports the following minters:
+The repo assumes your core contracts are either `GenArt721CoreV2` or `GenArt721CoreV3`, and supports the following minters:
 `GenArt721Minter`, `MinterSetPriceV4`, `MinterSetPriceERC20V4`, `MinterMerkleV5`, and `MinterHolderV4`.

-It is NOT intended for production use as-is.
-Please modify for your needs and test extensively before using.

-Absolutely no warranty of any kind is provided.
-Please review from The MIT License:

 ## Warning